NMehadjibia/altius-assignment-02/README.md

 2. Clone this repository on your computer
 3. Open the command line in the repository's folder and then run:
   > npm start

+Note that:
+- "npm start" lunches the script index.js
+- The program's inputs are read from stdin